-Now I am no expert, but this is quickly sounding like we have given up the battle altogether on Internet security and privacy.
-I mean if Symantec is saying this, McAfee is probably thinking in the same direction as are most of the other smaller companies out there.
+Now I am no security expert to the extend of Symantec, but this is quickly sounding like we have given up altogether.
+I mean if Symantec is saying this, McAfee is probably thinking in the same direction.
+I can only imagine what the other smaller companies out there are thinking.
 Does that concern anyone?
-Hey, they are getting too good so let’s just invite them in and keep our drunk friend from throwing up on our carpet…

 And then, they are quoted as saying: Antivirus “is dead,” says Brian Dye, Symantec’s senior vice president for information security.
 “We don’t think of antivirus as a moneymaker in any way.”

-Okay did he mean that its dead, they can stop it or did he mean, its dead we can’t make any money at it dead?
+Did he mean that its dead, they can stop it or did he mean, its dead as far as profits?

-And then later in the article after discussing the “pickle”, Symantec was in as 40% of their revenue is yielded from antivirus protection market, did they say they would stop taking people’s money for this dead market?
+Later in the article after discussing the “pickle”, Symantec was in as 40% of their revenue is yielded from antivirus protection market.
+Did Symantec say they would stop taking people’s money for this “dead” market?

 Even though in the article they mention that Symantec is only catching around 45% of the attacks, no where was there a mention that they reduced the price of their services and software.
 I mean, if they can only provide a 45% efficiency rate, shouldn’t they think about offering a discounted service price?